Share On Social!

 Schools Giving Drive-Through Meals to Students Amid Coronavirus (COVID-19)

-Schools districts are using curbside tactics to feed students while classes are canceled in the wake of coronavirus.
+Schools districts are using curbside tactics to feed students while classes are canceled.

 More than 2 in 3 U.S. students who regularly eat school lunches depend on a free or reduced-price school lunch as a main source of their daily nutrition, according to the School Nutrition Association, KTLA reports.
 Latino students struggle for healthy food options, according to a Salud America! research review.